sitn/sitn_applications/README.md

 ## Tests

-Running tests will require a for testing database.
+Running tests will require a database for testing.

 ```sh
 python manage.py testdb